mentorbabaa/global-tech-ai-internship-program/FullStack_Development_Project1.md

 - Questions are stored in MySQL database.

 ### 3. Quiz Flow
-- User sees a confirmation page before starting the quiz.
+- Upon Login, User sees a confirmation page before starting the quiz.
 - Each question is timed (30 seconds per question).
 - Timer auto-advances to the next question when time is up.
-- Navigation buttons to move forward and backward between questions.
+- Navigation buttons to move forward and backward between questions or any other question.
 - Users can submit answers at any point.

 ### 4. Result Management
-- Users’ answers are stored along with correctness.
+- Users’ answers are stored along with correctness in database.
 - Results page shows:
   - Number of correct and incorrect answers.
   - Total score.